averithefox/rsa/README.md

 ./gradlew publishToMavenLocal
 ```

-Now RSM forge is in ur local maven, you can access all its classes when you are coding RSA.
+Now RSM forge is in your local maven, you can access all its classes when you are coding RSA.

 ## Step 4